 You’re probably wondering, how does the Fed regulate employment?
 Think of it this way: We’re in the middle of a pandemic.

-You hear left and right about businesses closing, people being laid off.
+You hear left and right about businesses closing, and people being laid off.
 That’s expected.
 Businesses are closing not because they want to close but because it was a government mandate.

 The government wanted to stop the virus from spreading, and therefore all these establishments, the restaurants, they needed to close down.
 What happens when you close a business?
 That means income stops coming but the operating expenses are still there.